 If you’ve booked a workshop with us, you can also find a range of related resources on our workshop outlines pages.

-We have a wide range of resources, on topics from Concorde to air raids, and you can find them here.
+We have a wide range of resources, which you can find here.

 You and download our Garden Detectives Pack here.